LinuxLab-ESGI/Gaming-on-Linux-systems/Presentation.md

 <!-- _class: invert -->

-The Steam Deck
+The Steam Deck, the new portable gaming console

-- SteamOS 3.0 is released, based on Arch Linux
+SteamOS 3.0 based on Arch Linux is released as well
-- Steam Deck is released, the new portable gaming console

 ![bg fit right](./img/steam_deck.jpg)